 Even if broken in half, a composite part is still repairable.
 The operator will probably spend less time repairing a carbon fiber part than on a wooden or metallic one.
 Moreover, the repair will not leave any after-effects.If a part of your Elixir is damaged by an impact, no need to change it completely!
 Sand it, laminate it, paint a patch and you are done.

 For 40 years, the majority of gliders have been made of composite materials and fly without any problems while being subject to more stress (field landings).
-For your information, we recommend viewing a very good video made by Grob on composite repairs.

 A certified aircraft is expensive.

 Not anymore!
 With the Elixir, flying on a CS-23 certified aircraft has never been so accessible.
 OneShot reduces the number of parts, and therefore maintenance costs.

 The modern engine powering the Elixir also reduces fuel costs, thanks to reduced consumption (10-15L/h) and the use of cheaper auto fuel (E5).

 In addition, the Elixir team designed an aircraft with maintenance in mind.
 Thus, for each maintenance operation, an access hatch and a straightforward procedure have been designed to reduce the number of maintenance operations.
 Less operations, fewer costs and more safety!
 40€/h of fuel and maintenance, that's our goal!

 CS-23 certification is issued by the European Aviation Safety Agency (EASA).
 It ensures compliance with the safety regulations established by the latter.
 It concerns all aspects of the aircraft, whether its structure, powertrain or flight characteristics.
 This is a guarantee of safety but also of quality.